clubedaentrega/log-sink/README.md

 # Log Sink
 A service for streaming, storage and query of log data.

-This is the client-side implementation in nodejs.
+This is the client-side implementation for both Nodejs and the browser.
 For the server-side implementation and server public API, see [log-sink-server](https://github.com/clubedaentrega/log-sink-server).

 ## Install
 `npm install log-sink --save`